-C. COVID-19
+NOTE 14 - COVID-19

-The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
-The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the District.
-The District's investment portfolio and the investments of the pension and other employee benefit plans are subject to increased market volatility, which may result in a significant decline in fair value, consistent with the general decline in financial markets.
-However, because the values of individual investments fluctuate with market conditions, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
-In addition, the impact on the District's future operating costs, revenues, and any recovery from emergency funding, either federal or state, cannot be estimated.
+The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
+The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Educational Service Center.
+The Educational Service Center's investment portfolio and the pension and other employee benefits plan in which the Educational Service Center participate fluctuates with market conditions, and due to market volatility, the amount of gains or losses that will be realized in subsequent periods, if any, cannot be determined.
+In addition, the impact on the Educational Service Center's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.